Image Generation from Contextually-Contradictory Prompts: Stage Aware Prompting (SAP)

-These observations motivate a stage-aware prompting strategy that enables precise control over early structural decisions, while allowing more flexible conditioning for attributes that are not yet generated.
+These observations motivate a stage-aware prompting strategy that fixes structural decisions early while keeping later attributes flexible.
 Building on this, we now describe the two main components of our method: prompt decomposition and stage-aware prompt injection.